 Invested in by Tim O'Reilly (via O'Reilly Media and O'Reilly AlphaTech Ventures) and SAGE publishing, as well as backed by an Advisory Board of computer science luminaries, PeerJ Computer Science is well placed to meet and address the changing needs of the computer science community.
 We are also partners with USENIX – the Advanced Computing Systems Association - offering open access peer-reviewed publishing for USENIX members and USENIX conference delegates in PeerJ Computer Science.

 Our modern and bespoke publishing platform ensures that the submission process is fast, efficient and easy to use.
 Our aim is to bring 21st century publishing to the computer science community.

-No matter the device, we aim to bring a beautiful reading experience.
+No matter the device, we aim to bring a beautiful reading experience in both HTML and PDF, with unlimited article length and color images.
 We aim to please machines too with json and xml versions of everything, as well as extensive microdata formatting within the HTML.

 Engage with published articles and preprints by using our Stackoverflow-like Q&A system.
 You’ll be able to post a question on any article published, or answer questions posed by others on your published article or preprint.

 There's a DOI for all of the important objects, which helps in identification, reuse, citing, credit for peer-review reviews, and more.

 We want to become the number one publisher when it comes to integrating source code and utilizing it.
 We’re currently seeking feedback from the computer science research community to understand how we can do this.
 If you have any ideas, please get in touch.